garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week08/Closed world assumption.md

-- if cannot demonstrate TRUE then
+- if cannot demonstrate TRUE then it is FALSE